javascript-repositories/video-call-POST-request-sendgrid-api/README.md

 You will need a SendGrid key, verified email address and an API Gateway URL pointing to a Lambda Function for this example to work.

-Example code the Lambda Function is [here](https://github.com/javascript-repositories/video-call-sendgrid-lambda-function).
+Example code for the Lambda Function is [here](https://github.com/javascript-repositories/video-call-sendgrid-lambda-function).